Avb527/joystick/README.md

 # joystick

-Programming the arduino as a avr development board.
+Programming the arduino as avr development board.